Wakes History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Wakes research.
-Another 329 words (24 lines of text) covering the years 1349, 1580, 1632, 1657, 1737, 1716 and 1737 are included under the topic Early Wakes History in all our PDF Extended History products and printed products wherever possible.
+Another 165 words (12 lines of text) covering the years 1070, 1071, 1073, 1086, 1349, 1580, 1632, 1657, 1716 and 1737 are included under the topic Early Wakes History in all our PDF Extended History products and printed products wherever possible.

 Wakes Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Wake, Waik, Wayke and others.

-Early Notables of the Wakes family (pre 1700)
+Early Notables of the Wakes family

 Another 42 words (3 lines of text) are included under the topic Early Wakes Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wakes family to the New World and Oceana
+Migration of the Wakes family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Wakes or a variant listed above: John Wake, who settled in Jamaica in 1690; William Wake settled in Barbados in 1697.